isabella232/confidential-ml-utils/docs/rfc/01-logging.md

 consuming the Python standard library's [`logging`](https://docs.python.org/3/library/logging.html) module.

+:warning: This entire document relies on the assumption that the filtering mechanism looks for a specific prefix in log lines.

 ## Proposal

 I propose that the existing logging paradigm in Python be mostly unchanged, with